+3. Safely Position Your Aquarium.
 Now, decide where you’re going to keep your tank.

 Always keep the tank away from doorways and open areas where running kids or pets could bump into it, or a carelessly opened door could damage the aquarium.

+4. Prepare the Substrate.
 Wash the gravel substrate under running water to remove dust.
 When the gravel is clean, add it to the aquarium to a depth of approximately two inches.

-Now, fit the filter system and heater, but don’t turn them on yet.
+5. Install the Filter And Heater.
+Now, fit the filter system and heater, but don’t turn them on.

+6. Fill the Tank with Water.
 Place a saucer or upturned bowl on the surface of the gravel.
 Fill the aquarium with tap water that’s been conditioned, directing the flow over the saucer so that the gravel isn’t displaced.
-You can also use bottled water from a pet store to avoid having to use a conditioner, but that’s costly.
-Leave an inch or so below the fill line to allow for the water displacement that’ll happen when decorations and plants are added.
+You can also use bottled water from a pet store to avoid using a conditioner, but that’s costly.
+Leave an inch below the fill line to allow for the water displacement that’ll happen when decorations and plants are added.